Supernova-45/GameOfAmazons/README.md

 ## APCS Class

-Written for APCS class, and I learned more combinatorial game theory as a bonus.
+Written for APCS class.
+In the process, I learned about combinatorial game theory,  algorithms (to build the AI), Java GUIs, and Java applets.